-Breastfeeding while sick
+Breastfeeding while Sick

-1. Should I breastfeed If I have a cold, flu or fever?
+1. Should I breastfeed, If I have a cold, flu or fever?

-These antibodies can actually benefit baby right through his life.
-The other benefit is that feeding baby will be much easier as mom doesn’t need to make formula or wash bottles…she can lie down and breastfeed.
+These antibodies can actually benefit your baby right through life.
+Feeding your baby will be much easier, you won't need to make formula or wash bottles; you can lie down and breastfeed.

-If baby is younger than three weeks it is recommended that mom pumps her milk during this time, as baby can easily be infected just by being
+If your baby is premature, it is recommended that you pump your milk during this time, as a baby can easily be infected just by being

-Make sure you talk to your doctor about safe medications taken while breastfeeding.
+Ask your doctor about safe medications taken while breastfeeding.

 ~ Breastfeeding while sick ~

-3. Breastfeeding with HIV “Aids” ?
+3. Breastfeeding with HIV Aids?

-4. Breastfeeding with mastitis “breast infection” ?
+4. Breastfeeding with mastitis?

 5. Breastfeeding with food poisoning?

-Breastfeeding can continue with food poisoning if mom is only vomiting has diarrhea or stomach cramps.
-In the case of the food poisoning passing into moms bloodstream mom will need to be hospitalized and
+Breastfeeding can continue with food poisoning if a mother is only vomiting and/or has diarrhea and stomach cramps.
+If the toxins have passed into a mother's bloodstream, she might need to be hospitalized and

 6. Breastfeeding with cancer?

-- Baby can continue to breastfeed with X-rays, MRIs, ultrasounds and cat scans and mammograms.
+A baby can continue to breastfeed with X-rays, MRIs, ultrasounds and cat scans and mammograms.

 7. Breastfeeding with Herpes Simplex I (cold sores) and/or Herpes Simplex II (Genital Herpes)?

-breast, she can pump and dump the milk from that breast until the sores dry up.
+breast, she can pump and dump the milk from that specific breast, until the sores

-8. Breastfeeding with Hepatitis A,B and C?
+8. Breastfeeding with Hepatitis A,B, and C?

 9. Breastfeeding with STDs?